-The bill also prohibits counties and cities from imposing various limitations on ADUs, such as more restrictive placement or appearance requirements compared to single-family residences, additional parking requirements, and restrictions on occupancy based on owner residency or relationships between occupants.
-Furthermore, it requires that ADU permit applications be approved without discretionary review and within the same timeframe as single-family residence approvals.
+The legislation prohibits counties and cities from imposing various limitations on ADUs that are more restrictive than those for single-family residences, including requirements related to appearance, rental regulations, parking, occupancy restrictions, and utility connections.
+It also stipulates that permit applications for ADUs must be approved without discretionary review and within the same timeframe as single-family residence approvals.
 Any conflicting local ordinances are rendered void, although more permissive regulations are allowed.
+The bill defines key terms such as "accessory dwelling unit," "detached," and "single-family residence" to clarify its provisions.

 Statutes affected: Introduced: 331.301, 103A.43